MicrosoftDocs/win32/desktop-src/WmiSdk/wmi-tasks--desktop-management.md

 ---
-Description: WMI tasks for desktop management can exert control and obtain data from either a remote desktop or a local computer. ms.assetid: bb8356bf-de38-4925-a501-6ad47d23ea8f ms.tgt_platform: multiple
+description: WMI tasks for desktop management can exert control and obtain data from either a remote desktop or a local computer. ms.assetid: bb8356bf-de38-4925-a501-6ad47d23ea8f ms.tgt_platform: multiple
 title: 'WMI Tasks: Desktop Management'